-Jerusalem is holy to Muslims, Christians, and Jews.
-They have been arguing about it for centuries.
-No one knows who is right, but it is safe to say that at least two out of three of them are wrong.
+They’ve been arguing about it for centuries.
+Of course, no one can be sure who is correct, but it’s safe to say that at least two out of the three religions are wrong.

 10. Aphrodite, Goddess of Love versus Madonna

-No, I’m not talking about Madonna, the music singer with the hit song Like a Virgin.
+I’m not talking about Madonna, the famous singer with the hit song Like a Virgin.

 11. The Twelve Olympians versus Twelve Apostles

 One thing this confirms to me is that God didn’t have much faith in females at the time.

 12. Hermes, God of Travel versus Travelling Apostles

-They believe that one almighty God appointed the Apostles to spread the message of salvation.
+They believe that one almighty God appointed the Apostles to spread the message of salvation to the world.

-Why would only one true God want men to spread his message when you can come down to earth anytime you want and do it yourself?
+Why would one true God want men to spread a critical message when you can come down to earth anytime you want and do it yourself?